Siouxland to see warm-up for New Year's Day

 7 Day Forecast

-SIOUX CITY -- While Sioux City may have only seen roughly six-tenths of an inch of newly-fallen white stuff from the weekend's snowfall, gusting northwest winds as high as 52 mph were sure whipping it around on Monday.
+SIOUX CITY -- While Sioux City may have seen only about six-tenths of an inch of newly fallen white stuff from the weekend's snowfall, gusting northwest winds as high as 52 mph were sure whipping it around on Monday.

 At 7 a.m.
 Monday, six-tenths of an inch of snow was recorded at Sioux Gateway Airport.
 Brad Adams, observing program leader for the National Weather Service in Sioux Falls, said just a trace of snow fell after that.